-When uploading a cover image for your ebook, please consider how well it will represent the product you are selling to your target audience.
+When uploading a cover image for your ebook, please consider how well it will represents the product you are selling to your target audience.

 You are proud of your written content – make sure your book cover is something you can be equally proud of.